mansim07/datamesh-on-gcp/README.md

 ## [Optional] Post Work

  - Create HMS and attach it to the lake.
-Follow the instructions here
+Follow the instructions [here](https://cloud.google.com/dataplex/docs/create-lake#metastore)
- - Create multiple personas/roles in CLoud Indentity and plat around with the security policies
+ - Create multiple personas/roles in CLoud Indentity and play around with the security policies
  - Become more creative and share ideas
- - Don't forget Post-survey and product feedback
+ - Don't forget post-survey and feedback

 ## Clean up
 Please make sure you clean up your environment